 Jenkins can be used to automate building an application, running tests, and deploying the application.
 It can be easily installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.

 Why use Jenkins for Test Automation?

 Jenkins is a popular CI orchestration tool.
 It provides numerous plugins for integration with multiple test automation tools and frameworks into the test pipeline.
-When it comes to test automation, Jenkins provides plugins that help run test suites, gather and dashboard results, and provide details on failures.
+When it comes to Test Automation, Jenkins provides plugins that help run test suites, gather dashboard results, and provide details on failures.

-- Runs Automated Test Suites: Jenkins provides plugins for various test frameworks like Selenium, Cucumber, Appium, Robot framework, etc. These can be integrated into CI pipelines to run automated tests for every build.
+- Runs Automated Test Suites: Jenkins provides plugins for various test frameworks like Selenium, Cucumber, Appium, etc. These can be integrated into CI pipelines to run automated tests for every build.